vincent-gonzalez/the-infatuation-lead-backend-challenge/README.md

 ## How to run
 A makefile has been included in the base directory.
 Use `make buildRun` to build and execute the program.
 Use `make run` to simply run the program after it has already been compiled.

 As a courtesy, a compiled binary has been provided as a part of this repo.
 So, you may use the `make run` command to immediately execute the solution program.
+If the binary file gives you trouble, feel free to build the program from this repo using the `make build` command.

 ## Design
 The basic algorithm of the program flows as follows: